CodeYourFuture/CYF-Signposts/content/posts/how-to-get-a-bank-account-as-a-refugee.md

 * A proof of address (this could be a recent bill or a letter from the Home Office).

 All documents need to be very recent and originals, not photocopies.
 If you have more than one, it is better to bring everything.
 If they don’t accept one document, they might accept another.

+**Please note that Code Your Future are not financial advisors, and the information provided here is for informational purposes only.
+It should not be considered financial advice.**